adaptive-democracy/hopeful-path/book/voting-methods.md

 that scenario is extremely contrived, and very importantly relies on *hyper*-strategic behavior. the voters in that scenario aren't making a choice that is their rational best choice according to expected values, but instead making an irrational calculation based on an extreme preference desire (something that's handled nicely by a weighted election).

 However, in the cases of plurality and ranked choice elections, when the voters act strategically *they're actually doing so rationally*. those strategic decisions have the highest expected value and therefore those voters *should* make them according to the mechanism.
-That's the best we really can do, persistent voting solves the problem of hyper-strategy by removing election hangovers and surprises and simply allowing the steady state to come into being.
+That's the best we really can do, adaptive voting solves the problem of hyper-strategy by removing election hangovers and surprises and simply allowing the steady state to come into being.
 -->

 And very importantly, Approval Voting is *simple*, both for voters to understand and governments to administer.
 If any government is already holding elections, it could use Approval Voting basically immediately.